 Storage is vital when you’re trying to keep your home organized.
 In your bedroom, your main storage needs will be for clothing and accessories.
 In your kids’ rooms, you need to take toys and books into account as well.

-When you think about storage for your children’s rooms, you have to consider it from a child’s point of view.
+When you think about kids’ room storage – and especially small kids’ room organization – you need to think from a child’s point of view.
 If it’s not something they can reach, something that’s easy for them to use, it WILL NOT WORK.
 Ditto for a system they don’t get to help set up, once they’re old enough to care (say, preschool.)
 Trust me; I’ve tried, and getting them invested in the process is your only key to success.

 Put storage at their level so that they can see and access what they want/need – and, more importantly, put things away.
 In fact, you can set up their storage so it’s easy for them to put things away, but harder to get everything out at once.
 (It’s harder to mess things up in two seconds if they can’t pull down a pile of books or games all at once.)
 Choose storage that looks good in their room, so they’ll be more likely to use it.
 And do your best to give them simple choices that will help them feel a sense of ownership in the process.
 If they can pick which books go on which shelves, or how to organize and store certain toys, they’re more likely to feel invested in maintaining their storage systems.